-- □ When a thesis/dissertation has been successfully defended, edited, and approved by the Thesis Defense Committee and Department Head, please make an appointment with the Technical Services Department of the Library (Laura Sobel, Technical and Information Services Librarian: 617-638-4259, lsobel@bu.edu) at least one week in advance of requesting the Library review and acceptance.
+When a thesis/dissertation has been successfully defended, edited, and approved by the Thesis Defense Committee and Department Head, please make an appointment with the thesis coordinator at the Alumni Medical Library (gsdmlib@bu.edu) at least one week in advance of requesting the Library review and acceptance.
 Please bring your thesis in electronic format via laptop or memory/flash stick.
 Recommendations for corrections may be provided by the Library staff.
 The review generally takes 20-30 minutes.
-If an appointment is not made, the Library reserves the right to have 5 business days for the review and acceptance procedure. - □ Acceptable paper for final copies of title/signature pages: high quality bond paper, 8 1/2 x 11" must be used; 20-24 pound stock. - □ Complete the Title Page as per directions on page 13 - □ Copyright Page (if applicable.) - □ Complete the Reader's Approval Page as per directions on page 14 of Guidelines for MScD/DScD/DSc Thesis/Dissertation Submission. - Dedicatory Page and/or Acknowledgments (if applicable). - □ Abstract as per directions on page 16 or 17 (limited to 250 words for a thesis, 350 words for a dissertation). - □ Table of Contents.
+If an appointment is not made, the Library reserves the right to have 5 business days for the review and acceptance procedure.
+Acceptable paper for final copies of title/signature pages: high quality bond paper, $8\frac{1}{2}$ x 11" must be used; 20-24 pound stock.
+Complete the Title Page as per directions on page 13 Copyright Page (if applicable.)
+Complete the Reader's Approval Page as per directions on page 14 of Guidelines for MScD/DScD/DSc Thesis/Dissertation Submission.
+Dedicatory Page and/or Acknowledgments (if applicable).
+Abstract as per directions on page 16 or 17 (limited to 250 words for a thesis, 350 words for a dissertation).
+Table of Contents.
 Make sure the organizational order matches the content.
 Page numbers must be accurate.
-It pays to double check these details; they are a source of frequent errors. - □ List of Tables, Figures, and Illustrations (if applicable). - □ List of Abbreviations (if applicable).
+It pays to double check these details; they are a source of frequent errors.
+List of Tables, Figures, and Illustrations (if applicable).
+List of Abbreviations (if applicable).
+Appendices (if applicable).